-Remarkable quote: "The Borg wouldn't know fun if they assimilated an amusement park."
+- Remarkable quote: "The Borg wouldn't know fun if they assimilated an amusement park."
 (B'Elanna)

-Remarkable guest stars: "The Rock" (a WWF star as I have learned).
-Penk was played by Jeffrey Combs (Weyoun), the Hirogen hunter by J. G. Hertzler (General Martok).
+- The Hirogen hunter was portrayed by J. G. Hertzler (General Martok).
 Interestingly, Martok was in quite a similar situation as the Hirogen when he was in the Dominion prisoner camp in DS9: "In Purgatory's Shadow".

 - Remarkable fact: "Toby the Targ" is B'Elanna's stuffed animal.

 I think this episode was a wasted opportunity to show an exciting Borg plot.
 I have to admit that can't tell what exactly I disliked about "Collective", aside from my impression of lacking creativity and imagination in the episode.
 If we forget for a moment that the children were (or wanted to be) Borg, it was a conventional abduction episode, with the usual negotiations, with some fighting, with an attempt to surprise the enemy, with the old feedback pulse trick, with villains who didn't turn out all that bad at the end.
 Since the children were not acting as Borg anyway, their looks and the cube were the only Borg-specific aspects.
 Everything else was like in countless episodes before, and it seems the authors were desperately looking for enough dialogue and effects to fill their 45 minutes.
 This is what I mean by "wasted opportunity".
 The visual effects were very nice though.
 One thing I liked too was that the events of the episode have a lasting effect because the four remaining children will stay on Voyager and the origin of the pathogen will hopefully be revealed in a later episode.

 - Also, why didn't anyone bother to collect transwarp coils from the cube?
 Given how easily they could be installed in "Dark Frontier", Voyager should be home by now.

-Remarkable quote: "They are contemptuous of authority, convinced that they are superior.
+- Remarkable quote: "They are contemptuous of authority, convinced that they are superior.
 Typical adolescent behavior - for any species."
 (Tuvok)

-Remarkable accent: "Resistance is few-dil."
+- Remarkable accent: "Resistance is few-dil."
 Seven's American pronunciation has prevailed over Picard's British "few-tile".

-Remarkable VFX: the Delta Flyer passing the cube and the zoom-out from the Flyer when it is inside the cube
+- Remarkable VFX: the Delta Flyer passing the cube and the zoom-out from the Flyer when it is inside the cube

 "Fair Haven" was already boring enough, but "Spirit Folk", the second episode set in the old Irish town, or rather in what the Voyager crew imagines to be typically Irish, almost made me fall asleep.
 The episode does have a certain sense of humor, but the main plot has been done so many times before, and so much better.
 We have seen far more exciting episodes with holodeck characters that suddenly become aware of their environment before, most notably Moriarty in TNG: "Elementary, Dear Data".
 The even more obvious example that a hologram, once it is given the chance to develop, may make discoveries and have demands that are unpleasant to the "real" people, is running around all along: Voyager's EMH.
 So what could be so interesting about telling the same story all over again, with the dull people from Fair Haven being in the focus of interest?
 Fortunately the crew is not too surprised when this happens after Fair Haven has been running day and night.
 They should have anticipated something like that and taken better precautions though.
 Therefore I wonder why the characters are not explicitly programmed to simply ignore PADDs, consoles or verbal computer commands that are not directed at them.
 They should only take the players and everything holographic for real.